AlbertoIbarra/DataViz_Course/Data Descriptions/software.md

 The data for this project are daily historical sales from a collection of *1C Company* stores.
 Some questions that could be addressed with these data are:

-* CXan we develop a model for predicting the total sales for every product and store in the next month.
+* Can we develop a model for predicting the total sales for every product and store in the next month?
 Since the list of shops and products changes slightly every month, creating a robust model that can handle such situations is part of the challenge.

 * Which are the best-selling products?
 Is it worth to maintain such a wide range of products, given the distribution of the sales across products and categories and products.

-* How is the distribution of sales across stires and weekdays?
+* How is the distribution of sales across stores and weekdays?

 * How are the returns distributed?
 Is there anything or anybody that can be taken as the culprit?